-Finally, the normal modes of TSs and minima are collected in a folder called normal_modes.
-They are specified in Molden format, for visualization with this graphic software.
+Finally, the normal modes of TSs and minima are collected in normal_modes folder in molden format.
 As indicated above, by default, for the KMC simulations the different conformational isomers form a single state, which speeds up the calculations.
-If you prefer to treat each conformational isomer as a single state in the KMC calculations, you should run the RXN again, and solve the kinetics with the new conditions:
+If you prefer that each conformational isomer will be a single state in the KMC calculations, you should run the RXN again, and solve the kinetics with the new conditions: